 - Provide a forum and input process for regional transportation decision making and review of plans and programs for all transportation modes.
-Process participants are the Metropolitan Council, the Minnesota Pollution Control Agency (MPCA), the Minnesota Department of Transportation (MnDOT), the Metropolitan Airports Commission (MAC), local units of government including tribal nations, transit providers and residents. - Draft Action Items and move them through the regional transportation planning process, with recommendation actions by the Transportation Advisory Board (TAB) and its Technical Advisory Committee (TAC), followed, when necessary, by action from the Council's Transportation Committee and full Council. - Provide training opportunities and information items and presentations for new Council, TAB, and TAC members. - Provide general support, background and information on the upcoming meetings and related decision-making to the Council members, TAB members and other regional policy makers, as needed. - Prepare the UPWP in cooperation with MnDOT, FHWA, MPCA, MAC, and other stakeholders. - Provide quarterly reports on the progress of activities outlined in the UPWP. - Attend the quarterly statewide MPO Directors meetings and the annual Minnesota MPO workshop. - Update the Technical Advisory Committee (TAC) bylaws, as requested by member agencies. - During 2022 conduct a software program analysis and comparison for use in the Regional Solicitation application process and recommend a program to purchase and use in future application processes.
+Process participants are the Metropolitan Council (including Metro Transit), the Minnesota Pollution Control Agency (MPCA), the Minnesota Department of Transportation (MnDOT), the Metropolitan Airports Commission (MAC), local units of government including tribal nations, transit providers and residents. - Draft Action Items and move them through the regional transportation planning process, with recommendation actions by the Transportation Advisory Board (TAB) and its Technical Advisory Committee (TAC), followed, when necessary, by action from the Council's Transportation Committee and full Council. - Provide training opportunities and information items and presentations for new Council, TAB, and TAC members. - Provide general support, background and information on the upcoming meetings and related decision-making to the Council members, TAB members and other regional policy makers, as needed. - Prepare the UPWP in cooperation with MnDOT, FHWA, MPCA, MAC, and other stakeholders. - Provide quarterly reports on the progress of activities outlined in the UPWP. - Attend the quarterly statewide MPO Directors meetings and the annual Minnesota MPO workshop. - Update the Technical Advisory Committee (TAC) bylaws, as requested by member agencies.

-PRODUCTS COMPLETION DATES TAB, TAC, Council Committee Agendas, Minutes, Reports Monthly Updates to TAB and TAC Bylaws and Policies As needed Training/background sessions for TAB and Council members As needed Audited (Consolidated Planning Grant) Fund Statements April Annual Update of Title VI and DBE Goals July 2023 Unified Planning Work Program October UPWP Progress Reports to MnDOT/FHWA Quarterly UPWP Midyear Monitoring Meeting Q2/Q3 Regional Solicitation software program recommendation Q3 2022
+PRODUCTS COMPLETION DATES TAB, TAC, Council Committee Agendas, Minutes, Reports Monthly Updates to TAB and TAC Bylaws and Policies As needed Training/background sessions for TAB and Council members As needed Audited (Consolidated Planning Grant) Fund Statements April Annual Update of Title VI and DBE Goals July 2023 Unified Planning Work Program October UPWP Progress Reports to MnDOT/FHWA Quarterly UPWP Midyear Monitoring Meeting Q2/Q3

 - MnDOT is involved in the planning process as an ongoing participant.
-MnDOT staff provides technical input, serves as committee members on several TAB and TAC committees, and is in frequent contact with Council staff regarding many issues. - MnDOT administers the federal planning funds that finance most of the planning work done by the Council and provides guidance to ensure that federal planning requirements are met. - MPCA staff participates in the ongoing interagency coordination activities to administer the Clean Air Act and the FAST Act by participating in the review of the TPP, TIP and the UPWP; participating in the work of the TAB and TAC; serving as committee members on

-TAB and TAC committees; by providing needed technical assistance; and categorizing projects for air quality conformity purposes.
+MnDOT staff provides technical input, serves as committee members on several TAB and TAC committees, and is in frequent contact with Council staff regarding many issues. - MnDOT administers the federal planning funds that finance most of the planning work done by the Council and provides guidance to ensure that federal planning requirements are met. - MPCA staff participates in the ongoing interagency coordination activities to administer the Clean Air Act and the FAST Act by participating in the review of the TPP, TIP and the UPWP; participating in the work of the TAB and TAC; serving as committee members on TAB and TAC committees; by providing needed technical assistance; and categorizing projects for air quality conformity purposes.